OpenmartAI/ConversationalVoicePipeline/THIRD_PARTY_NOTICES.md

 The default pipeline uses the DiariZen and DialogueSidon model weights.
 Both are offered under Creative Commons Attribution-NonCommercial 4.0 International (`CC-BY-NC-4.0`).
-The project's MIT License does not grant commercial-use rights for those weights.
+The project's Business Source License does not grant commercial-use rights for those weights.
 A deployment using either model must comply with the non-commercial restriction or obtain separate permission from the applicable rights holder.

 Replacing a restricted model does not by itself establish that the resulting deployment is compliant.
 The replacement and all other included dependencies,